intel/intel-device-plugins-for-kubernetes/demo/readme.md

 ### Demo steps

-1. Check health of Kubernetes nodes
+1. Check health of Kubernetes nodes.
-2. Check for allocatable resources
+2. Check for allocatable resources.
-3. List QAT Virtual Functions
+3. List QAT Virtual Functions.
-4. Deploy QAT Device Plugin as a Daemonset
+4. Deploy QAT Device Plugin as a Daemonset.
-5. Check again for allocatable resources
+5. Check again for allocatable resources.
-6. List QAT Virtual Functions again, ensuring they are now bound to DPDK driver
+6. List QAT Virtual Functions again, ensuring they are now bound to DPDK driver.
-7. View pod specification file for pod requesting QAT VFs
+7. View pod specification file for pod requesting QAT VFs.
-8. Create pod requesting QAT VFs
+8. Create pod requesting QAT VFs.
-9. Get a shell to the running container and run a DPDK application
+9. Get a shell to the running container and run a DPDK application.

 ### Screencast
 Intel® QAT Device Plugin with DPDK